define experiment requirements DEFINE ACCLIMATION 5 DEFINE BIN 10 # define the animal model tracking requirements (dependent on animal size) SET(TARGET_SIZE,2) SET(DETECTOR_THRESHOLD,6) SET(AUTOREF_MODE,MOVEMENT) SET(AUTOREF_TIMEOUT,30) SET(COUNTER1,COUNTER_ZERO) # load detector asset LOAD(ARENAS,"a

 - 'Build' the script again if you make any changes to it.
 This will update the service too.

 Then set up the chamber and start the experiment:

-- If you are monitoring zebrafish larvae you are probably using the diffuser stand.
-Make sure the stand's legs fit inside the recessed area on the bottom of the chamber.
+- Make sure the diffuser stand's legs fit inside the recessed area on the bottom of the chamber.